JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 The function call is resolved via the normal procedure linkage table (PLT).
-The PLT entry is changed to point to the desired version of the funtion, either at load time of at the first call.
+The PLT entry is changed to point to the desired version of the funtion, either at load time or at the first call.
 The PLT initially points to `resolve_foo`,which is called only once, and the return value from it replaces its own entry in the PLT.